ambachtelijk/261claim/README.md

 7. Enjoy :).

 ## Routing
-A custom routing schedule has been implemented in `router.js` to support autodiscovery of valid routes.
+A custom routing schema has been implemented in `router.js` to support autodiscovery of valid routes.
 Typically, a route has the structure `/<directories>/<controller>/<action>/<params>`.
 It takes the request path and splits it.
 Next, the following logic is applied:

 1. Shift the first element from `req.path` and test if a directory with this value exists in `app.locals.paths.controllers` (this is the base directory for the controllers).
   1. If `true`, add the value to `req.directory`, apply step 1 with the next element in path.